ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 | raw_feature_bc_matrix.h5	| | hdf5 file with gene-barcode matrices	Contains every barcode from fixed list of known-good barcode sequences that have at least 1 read.
 This includes background and non-cellular barcodes. |
 | filtered_feature_bc_matrix.h5 | | hdf5 file with gene-barcode matrices	Contains only detected cellular barcodes. |

+HDF5 is a file format designed to preserve a hierarchical, filesystem-like organization of large amounts of data:

 ```
 (root)